 Best Image Optimization Plugins for WordPress

-We feel that optimizing your photographs before submitting them to WP is the best way to go.
-If you have a multi-author site or need an automated solution.
+Optimizing your photographs before submitting them to WP is the best way to go.
+Suppose you have a multi-author site or need an automated solution.
 A WP image compression will be helpful.

 Listed below are some of the best WP image compression plugins: